 Want to support your child through university Clearing?
 You're not alone.

-Clearing can be a difficult time and confusion and worry can rear their heads.
+Clearing can be a difficult time but it needn't be.
 To help you offer your child the best support, we want to dispel some of the myths you may have heard surrounding Clearing.

 What is Clearing?